-Dunstanburgh Castle, Northumberland: It’s a ruin, you can only get there on foot but it’s a glorious walk.
-It’s atmospheric and moody and for me, it’s my favourite castle in Northumberland (despite breaking my wrist while visiting) and that is primarily because of its location, right on a rocky coastline.
+Dunstanburgh Castle, Northumberland: The castle at Dunstaburgh is a ruin and you can only get there on foot but it’s a glorious coastal Northumberland walk.
+It’s atmospheric and moody and for me, it’s my favourite castle in Northumberland (despite breaking my wrist while visiting there) and that is primarily because of its location, right on a rocky coastline.
 Dunstanburgh Castle is managed by English Heritage on National Trust land – members get in for free. (join now and save money here)

-Bamburgh Castle, Northumberland: It holds an amazingly beautiful position, right on the Northumberland coast, it has a HUGE amount of things to do there (you’ll need a LONG day to see it all) and it’s also located right next to the BEST BEACH IN THE ENTIRE WORLD.
-There’s more on what to do in Bamburgh here.
+Bamburgh Castle, Northumberland: The castle at Bamburgh holds an amazingly beautiful position, right on the Northumberland coast and inside the grounds of Bamburgh Castle there are a HUGE amount of things to do there (you’ll need a LONG day to see it all) and it’s also located right next to the BEST BEACH IN THE ENTIRE WORLD.
+There’s more on what to do in the village of Bamburgh here.

 Visit Holy Island, Northumberland

 Holy Island or Lindisfarne is one of the must-see places in Northumberland.
 The island of Lindisfarne is accessible only via a tidal causeway and remains cut off for most of the tide.
 Holy Island dates back to the 6th century and became an important centre for Christianity with Saint Aidan recognised as bringing Christianity to this part of England.
 The ruined Lindisfarne Priory is beautiful and contains a huge amount of history in the heritage centre here.
-The priory is managed by English Heritage and members get in for free (you can join English Heritage here).
+The priory at Lindisfarne is managed by English Heritage and members get in for free (you can join English Heritage herex – use code EH2020 for a 15% discount).
 Lindisfarne Castle is also a must-visit on Holy Island – managed by the National Trust, there are stunning views from the castle walls and the garden design is quite incredible.
-As access to the island is only via the tidal causeway it’s absolutely essential to plan your visit here based on the tides.
+As access to Holy island is only via the tidal causeway it’s absolutely essential to plan your visit here based on the tides.
 Our guide to Holy Island details everything that you need to know.

 For a seriously local experience on Holy Island, you should stay overnight and see what the island is like after the day-trippers leave.
 There are a variety of places you can stay, from bed and breakfasts to hotels and holiday cottages.